mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 candletool md --id 100 can --new_id 'new id'
 ```

-Than you can run save command to make the new id permament
+Than you can run save command to make the new id permanent

 ```bash
 candletool md --id 'new id' save